DX Heroes logo

 Conclusion

-Cursor is a superstructure over VS Code and extends it with AI functionalities.
-These include chat, inline edits (marking certain lines within a single file), MCP servers, and rules for communicating with AI.
+Cursor sits on top of VS Code and adds AI features to it.
+Those include chat, inline edits (editing selected lines within a single file), MCP servers, and rules for communicating with the AI.

-Cursor can greatly speed up writing code without leaving the IDE.
-It whispers code, helps with refactoring, you can ask anything in chat and either let Cursor make changes or approve changes manually.
+Cursor can speed up writing code a lot without making you leave the editor.
+It suggests code, helps with refactoring, answers anything in chat, and either makes changes for you or lets you approve them by hand.

-However, you need to watch out for automatic changes and generated or changed code and check everything.
-It is important to add as much context (folders or files) as possible to the chat window.
-If we give Cursor access to only one file's code, it may change it so much that the functions or components in it stop working with other files in your project.
+Watch out for automatic changes, though, and check any generated or edited code.
+The key is to give the chat as much context as possible, meaning folders and files.
+If you give Cursor access to only one file's code, it can change it so much that the functions or components in it stop working with the other files in your project.

-If you don't want to close the VS Code plugin import window, you can sync later in the settings:
+Import from VS Code: If you close the VS Code plugin import window by accident, you can sync later in the settings.

 Cursor IDE - import settings and plugins from VS Code